jgw96/Otter/README.md

 - Fast

 ### Coming Soon
 - Widget on Windows 11
-- Speech to Text and "Read that post" text to speech
+- Speech to Text and "Read that Post" text to speech
-- AI driven autocomplete and status generation: Have something to say but not sure how to say it best?
-Ask Mammoth to write it for you!

 ## Get the app: